orjimart/alx-higher_level_programming/0x0D-SQL_introduction/README.md

-This is the README for this project 0x0D-SQL_introduction to be updated.d
+This is the README for this project 0x0D-SQL_introduction.

+#to be updated